gxm11/rb_cwg/README.md

 - Retry with another p
 - Retry with less words

-## Next
-Higher Performance.
-(Or you think ruby is fast enough?)

 ## Example
 The `crossword.txt` in project folder is generate by `ruby main.rb -s 19 > ./crossword.txt`.

 ## Performance
-The 18x18 Crossmap was found in each version.
+Using `ruby main.rb -s 18` to obtain a 18x18 crossword map.

 ### v1.0
-Try `ruby main.rb -s 18` to obtain:
+> 1500 iters/s

 ```txt
 Run 7472859 iterations in 4933.88 sec.
 Xmap Shape: 18 x 18